joel-jeremy/externalized-properties/README.md

 }
 ```

-To convert a property via the proxy interface, just set the method return type to the target type, and the library will handle the conversion behind the scenes - using the registered conversion handlers.
+To convert a property via the proxy interface, just set the method return type to the target type, and the library will handle the conversion behind the scenes - using the registered converters.

 ```java
 public interface ApplicationProperties {